Interest Rate in Portugal

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to preliminary estimates released by the Statistical Institute (INE) on 14 August, the economy grew 0.5% in quarter-on-quarter, seasonally-adjusted terms in Q2, matching the previous quarter’s print.
+According to preliminary estimates released by the country’s Statistical Institute (INE) on 14 November, GDP grew 0.3% in quarter-on-quarter, seasonally-adjusted terms in the third quarter, half that of the second quarter’s 0.6% expansion and marking the weakest expansion since Q2 2016.

-Consumers were less downbeat in July compared to June, with the consumer confidence index climbing to minus 6.4 points from minus 8.4 points in June, marking the best reading since October 2018.
+Consumers turned less downbeat in October, with the consumer confidence index climbing to minus 6.6 points from minus 7.2 points in September.